algal/TableViewSpike/README.md

 and then another pass to perform real layout once `preferredMaxLayoutWidth` has been set correctly.
-But this necessity is a problem with auto layout and wrapping in the general case, which collection views represent, not self-sizing table view cells.
+But this necessity is a problem with auto layout and wrapping in the general case, which collection views represent, not the special case of self-sizing table view cells, where width is known and only height needs to be calculated.

-Or, if you are laying out a cell with multiple labels stacked on top of each other vertically, then you _may_ need to tweak compression-resistance priorities so that Auto Layout knows which label should to take the hit when there's not enough space for both of them to assume their `intrinsicContentSize`.
+Or, if you are laying out a cell with multiple labels stacked on top of each other vertically, then you _may_ need to tweak compression-resistance priorities so that Auto Layout knows which label should take the hit when there's not enough space for both of them to assume their `intrinsicContentSize`.
 I am not sure.
-But again, this seems like a generic issue with specifying auto layout behavior when there are multiple views at play, not a problem with self-sizing table view cells.
+But again, this seems like a issue general to specifying auto layout behavior when there are multiple views at play, not a problem with self-sizing table view cells.

+### UIView-Encapsulated-Layout-Height

+This example project also includes a discussion in comments, and some configurable code, for exploring why `UITableView`s with self-sizing rows sometimes start up by displaying spurious console warnings about being unable to satisfy constraints that include UIView-Encapsulated-Layout-Height.

 ### Other Resources